CZ-NIC/dns-probe/doc/Installation.rst

 * ``dns-probe-dpdk`` uses the DPDK framework.
 * ``dns-probe-collector`` is a collector for data exported from DNS Probe via the remote export feature.

-Package installation also initializes the Sysrepo datastore with a default configuration, if no configuration is found.

 Installation from source
 ========================